joshydavid/information-security-study-notes/resources/cryptography.md

 - Kept secret and is used
   - to decrypt message encrypted with the corresponding public key
   - to create digital signature, proving authenticity and integrity => non-repudiation as well
-- Must be safeguarded because anyone with the private key can used it to read encrypted message or sign malicious data
+- Must be safeguarded because anyone with the private key can use it to read encrypted message or sign malicious data

 In PKI, digital certs issued by CA contain the public key and information about the owner.
 Anyone who wants to send an encrypted message to this owner can use the owner's public key and only he can decrypt using his private key.